agilogy/agilogy-blog/_drafts/writing-a-pbt-library-4-housekeeping.md

 ): Exception(...)
 ```

 When `forAny` takes more than one `Arg`, what would the sample be?
 We could use tuples and have a sample of type `Pair<A, B>` if we were given 2 args, and a `Triple<A, B, C>` if we were given 3.
 What if we want a `forAny` of 4 or more values?
 Coming from Scala I'd say bigger tuples (`Tuple4`, `Tuple5`...) would totally make sense here... even though they are not idiomatic in Kotlin.
 I could use a `List<Any?>` and put all samples in that list, but I hate to have something that poorly typed.
 So, lacking a better solution, I will go with the two tuples we already have.
-Any ideas are welcome here, if you want to tweet (with a mention) or DM them.
-I'm [@agile_jordi](https://twitter.com/agile_jordi).
+Any ideas are welcome here, if you want to tweet or toot (with a mention) or DM them.
+I'm [@jordipradel@fosstodon.org](https://fosstodon.org/@jordipradel) (Mastodon, preferred) and  [@agile_jordi](https://twitter.com/agile_jordi) (Twitter).

-So now that we decided we expect a tuple, we can fix the test.
+So now that we decided we expect a tuple, we can fix the bug.
 But, hey, I just did a quick retrospective, right?
-Don't let the gap grow bigger and fix the test the way tests need to be fixed: by first reproducing them:
+Don't let the gap grow bigger and fix the bug the way se should: by first reproducing it:

 ```kotlin
 @Test